'Keeping the kids engaged': Coach from southern Illinois has another plan for the IHSA

-Roxana High School boys basketball coach and athletic director Mark Briggs — who was in the forefront of making return-to-play proposals over the summer — thinks local schools should have the same control over extracurricular activities as they’ve been given to conduct instruction during the pandemic.
+Roxana basketball coach and athletic director Mark Briggs — who was in the forefront of making return-to-play proposals over the summer — thinks local schools should have the same control over extracurricular activities as they’ve been given to conduct instruction during the pandemic.

 The basketball season, which is scheduled to start Nov.
 16 with games on Nov.
 30, is the perfect opportunity to see how that works, he says.